irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 This is the inevitable part of my manifesto where I spend my time complaining about other people who I mostly agree with.

 Marxist-Leninists failed by attempting to pre-empt the progression of society.
 Their "Vanguard Party of the Revolution" doctrine casted them as saviours who would take their understanding of socio-economics and impose it on the human race by military force.
+Marx and Engels wrote predictions of the future of humanity, not instructions.

 Unfortunately, complex problems cannot have simple solutions, as a rule.
-Even if their desires to create a more fair world were valid, the systems they managed to create - the "Soviet Union" and the "People's Republic of China" - were not good.
-Marx and Engels wrote predictions of the future of humanity, not instructions.
+You cannot build freedom by taking away freedom.
+It is absurd.
+Even if their desires to create a more fair world were valid, the systems they managed to create - the "Soviet Union" and the "People's Republic of China" - were not exactly perfect.

 For sure, the "revolutionary spirit" in Cuba is now mostly dead because it was never securely alive.
 It mostly existed as hero-worship for the people who fought for it, but now that they have failed or died, and the rest of the world has closed in with embargoes, people naturally no longer believe in the promises of their saviours.[^whoopsie]